Leaderboard

 2 points

-23. Time to work on car stuff has been stretched a little thin, but have made some slow progress.
+Time to work on car stuff has been stretched a little thin, but have made some slow progress.
 Took the head off, and found yep, valves bent.
 But no other damage.
 Valve seats looked fine and so did pistons.
 Cool!
 So for now I'll just fix it up and drive without VVTI.
 I pulled the valves out of my 2NZ motor (same part number) and sent the head off down the road to the engine place to lap the valves in and refit the valve springs.
 Hopefully get it back by the weekend maybe.
 There was another Vitz RS at Zebra so I went and pinched another C56, hopefully this one is a little more enthusiastic about going into gear.
 I'm getting pretty good at pulling motor/box out of these things.
 It's much easier once you know the order of things.
 I will keep current box in for now, and fit LSD into this spare one and check all of the synchros in it while it's apart.
 If they're bad, I will pinch the ones from my standard Echo gearbox as that thing shifts gear wonderfully.
 Assuming they're the same.
 Also just before my valves went asplode, I bought these for some lols / traction.
-Two of the tyres are a bit chooched but will hopefully do a trackday or three with them on the rear. (that does hardly any work anyway) Havent tried them yet but should be a laugh.
+Two of the tyres are a bit chooched but will hopefully do a trackday or three with them on the rear. (that does hardly any work anyway) Havent tried them yet but should be a laugh.2 points

-24. Cleaned up some engine parts, brake booster, battery tray, rejetted the idle jets, new gasket for the oil pump, removed and cleaned up the swaybar mounts.
+Cleaned up some engine parts, brake booster, battery tray, rejetted the idle jets, new gasket for the oil pump, removed and cleaned up the swaybar mounts.
 I assembled and put the new waterpump on the engine but forgot to put the alternator tensioner on!
 Removed the assembly and in doing so I had to destroy the new gasket.
 Happy to know the vnt copper gasket spray works very well.
 All put back together and assembled the rest of the motor for a start up.
 Unfortunately it wouldn't catch on any cylinders and a couple of back fires through the carbs.
 The only thing that has changed is I've leaned out the pilot jets from a 35 to a 32 and adjusted the fuel screws.
 Will check these and any potential vaccum leaks tomorrow.
 Have since cleaned up a few more cables.
 Good old British workmanship.
-Bonnet stay/post should have been centered.
+Bonnet stay/post should have been centered.2 points

 1 point